a close up of a computer screen with a triangle pattern

 Craft a combination of situational, behavioral, and skill-based questions.
 Avoid closed, “yes-or-no” questions, which typically yield little value.
 Instead, encourage candidates to provide specific examples from their past experiences.

 Ensure that you’re not just focusing on their resume but also on how they think, collaborate, handle conflict, and solve problems.
+Try to find out their strengths and weaknesses.
 Keep questions legal and appropriate, avoiding any discriminatory or irrelevant topics.

 4. Talk about the company and role